• Skip to primary navigation

 Since many of you have asked me on Facebook and Instagram which air fryer I would suggest, I thought I'd also spend some words about the air fryer I'm currently using.

 I currently have this Touch Screen Cosori Air Fryer.
-I’ve got the XL which is 5.8 Liters which is way bigger than the one I was using before, and it also fits most of my trays when I want to bake a cake or anything.
+I've got the XL which is 5.8 Litres which is way bigger than the one I was using before, and it also fits most of my trays when I want to bake a cake or anything.

 It also has a reminder to shake the food in between cooking, which is very handy and it also can be turned off.